zhufamily/ODataApp1/README.md

 }
 </code>
 <h2>OData Endpoint</h2>
-You can strat with an empty ASP.NET Core project, then following steps below.
-For more details, please refer to https://github.com/zhufamily/ODataApp1/tree/main/ODataApp1.
+You can strat with an empty ASP.NET Core project, then follow steps below.
+For more code details, please refer to https://github.com/zhufamily/ODataApp1/tree/main/ODataApp1.
 <h3>Add Database Connections</h3>
 Find a file named "appsettings.json", and then add a configiration value
 <code>